miguellopezbecona/Migration-Profiler/README.md

   - `migration/memory_list.c`: each element of the list consists in a structure that holds data for memory samples.
 It contains data such as memory address, latency, source CPU, source PID, etc.
   - `migration/inst_list.c`: each element of the list consists in a structure that holds data for instructions samples.
 It contains data such as instruction number, source CPU, source PID, etc.
 * `migration/migration_facade.c`: serves as a facade to other migration functionalities and holds the main data structures (`memory_data_list`, `inst_data_list`, and `page_tables`). `begin_migration_process` creates increments (instruction count) for `inst_data_list` that might be used in the future, builds a page table for each wanted PID to profile by calling `pages`, and performs a migration strategy.
 At the end, `memory_data_list` and `inst_data_list` are emptied.
 * `migration/page_ops.c`: serves as a fachade to other table page functionalities. `pages` creates page tables and creates and closes the CSV files to be generated if wanted.
-Might be fused with `thread_migration`.
+Might be fused with `migration_facade`.
 * `migration/page_table.c`: it consists in an somewhat "static" array of maps (i.e, a matrix with a fixed number of rows).
 The rows would be the number of threads, while the columns would be the memory pages' numbers.
 So, for each access a thread does to a memory page, this structure holds a cell with latencies and cache misses.
 This will be the main data structure to be used in future work to compute system's performance and migration decisions.
 * `migration/migration_algorithm.c`: it calls freely the strategies you want, defined in `strategies` folder, in order to do the following migrations.
 * `migration/migration_cell.*`: defines a migration, which needs an element to migrate (TID or memory page) and a destination (core or memory node) and functions to perform them.